 What did the participants discuss and learn?

-While the main focus was on equipping producers with tools to address emergency challenges, the speakers provided insights to sustainability and risk management of tree fruits, heat stress in cattle, and emergency preparedness – all real-life impacts our farmers are dealing with today.
-Other presentations focussed on the process to exporting, managing water needs, invasive species, and succession planning.
+While the main focus was on equipping producers with tools to address the changing climate, the speakers provided insights to sustainability and risk management of tree fruits, heat stress in cattle, and emergency preparedness – all real-life impacts our farmers are dealing with today.
+Other presentations focused on the process to exporting, managing water needs, invasive species, and succession planning.
 Supports for new and aspiring farmers, pathways to land access, financial tools, grant programs, and other support services were also discussed.

 How important was regional collaboration to the forum’s success?

-The forum was a milestone in regional collaboration between the Town of Creston, the Lower Kootenay Band and the Regional Districts of Kootenay Boundary, Central Kootenay, East Kootenay and Columbia Shuswap.
-A number of sessions were focussed on support to agri-forestry organizations and agri-tourism operators, amplifying the impact of the event beyond agriculture alone.
-A productive new partnership between KES and the Fields Forward Society laid the foundation for continued delivery of the Agri-Forum.
+As the delivery organization for the EAP, KES was well positioned to lean on partners and their deep connections in community to make sure the event was a success.
+It was particularly critical for us to engage regional stakeholders early on in the planning process to understand what topics ought to be included.
+A number of sessions were focused on support to agri-forestry organizations and agri-tourism operators, amplifying the impact of the event beyond agriculture alone.
+A productive partnership between KES and the Fields Forward Society laid the foundation for continued delivery of the Agri-Forum.

 How did you measure success of the project?